fgimian/fgimian.github.io/content/post/software-selections-for-both-windows-and-mac-osx.md

 ---
-title: Software Selections for both Windows & OSX
+title: Software Selections for both Windows and OSX
 date: 2013-02-18T20:29:00+11:00
 ---